West Virginia Layoffs — March 2024

 | Novelis ALR Rolled Products | Weirton | 79 | Closure |

-Leading the list was Novelis ALR Rolled Products at its Weirton facility, reporting 79 affected workers.
+The largest notice was filed by Novelis ALR Rolled Products at its Weirton facility, reporting 79 affected workers.

 Trend & Outlook

-The filings reflect a easing in workforce disruptions across West Virginia, with filings falling below both recent and year-ago levels.
+The trends suggest a easing in workforce disruptions across West Virginia, with filings falling below both recent and year-ago levels.
 The Manufacturing sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by West Virginia.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all West Virginia WARN notices, browse layoffs by state, or download the full dataset.